 Consider returning to work (or school) in the middle of the week rather than on Monday.
 This will give you time to adjust to the routine and to be together with your baby after only a few days.

-Talk to your supervisor and let him/her know that you plan to use your regular breaks and lunch breaks to pump and/or breastfeed your baby if your childcare provider is close by.
-For any overages of time, you can offer to come in early or stay late to make up the time to express milk.
+Talk to your supervisor and let him/her know that you plan to take regular breaks and utilize lunch breaks to pump and/or breastfeed your baby if your childcare provider is close by.

 Talk to your childcare provider and see if you can visit to breastfeed during lunch.

 When you arrive to pick up your baby from childcare, take time to breastfeed before going home and returning to other family responsibilities.
+Nursing in your baby’s childcare environment can increase the antibodies to “daycare germs” in your milk.
 If not possible, nurse your baby as soon as you get home.

 Find a private place to express milk.
 Work with your supervisor to find a private, secure place that has an electrical outlet for using an electric pump.
 The Affordable Care Act (the health care law) supports work-based efforts to assist nursing parents.
 Employers are required to provide reasonable break times in a private place (other than an unsanitary bathroom) for nursing parents to express milk while at work.
 (Employers with fewer than 50 employees are not required to comply if it would cause the company financial strains.)